-Centerstone to Host Ryan Hampton at October Spotlight Series Event
+Centerstone to host Ryan Hampton at October Spotlight Series event

-ALTON – Centerstone, a national leader in behavioral health care, will host a Spotlight Series event in October featuring Ryan Hampton, a prominent leading face and voice of addiction recovery.
+ALTON – Centerstone, a national leader in behavioral health care, will host two Spotlight Series events in October featuring Ryan Hampton, a prominent leading face and voice of addiction recovery.

 Multiple years into recovery from a decade-long opioid addiction, Hampton has been recently rocketed to the center of America’s recovery advocacy movement.
 He is changing the national dialogue about addiction through social media.
 With content that reaches over one million people a week, Hampton is breaking down cultural barriers that have kept people suffering in silence and is inspiring a digital revolution of people recovering out loud through his impactful #VoicesProject.